hackclub/putting-the-you-in-cpu/README.md

 An exec syscall will always end up in one of two paths:

 - It will eventually reach an executable binary format that it understands, perhaps after several layers of script interpreters, and run that code.
 At this point, the old code has been replaced.
-- ... or it will exhaust all its options, tail between its legs, and return an error code to the calling program.
+- ... or it will exhaust all its options and return an error code to the calling program, tail between its legs.

 If you've ever used a Unix-like system, you might've noticed that shell scripts run from a terminal still execute if they don't have a shebang line or `.sh` extension.
 You can test this out right now if you have a non-Windows terminal handy: